SyrineB11/Intelligent-ChatBot-with-LLM-/README.md

 Explore the alpaca-farm dataset provided by [Hugging Face](https://huggingface.co/datasets/tatsu-lab/alpaca_farm?row=0) for training and evaluation.

 ## Languages:
-Proved to support all kind of languages, tested in ENGLISH and GERMAN.
+Proved to support ENGLISH and GERMAN languages.

 ## Contribution:
 Contributions and feedback are welcome!
 Feel free to submit issues or pull requests.